RoyalZSoftware/adventskalender/the-factory-method-pattern.md

 3. A great use case for example is an http client factory.
 A http client factory might return an unauthorizedhttpclient or an authorizedclient.
 Depending on the currently set authorization details.
 4. Its great benefit is that the object creation is central and whenever a new case occurs, you can just change one place, instead of deciding at every individual place

-## The Factory method pattern
+# The Factory method pattern
+My favorite pattern and one of the first ones I've learned.
+I'm presenting to you: the factory method pattern.

+## What is the Factory (Method) pattern?
 This one is straight forward.
 The factory method is another creational pattern.
 It takes arguments and returns a specifc implementation.

-Great use cases include the HttpClient.
+The use case becomes clear when thinking about `HttpClients`.

 Imagine that you have two HttpClients.
-One is the default and the other one is an authenticated one that sends a specific Authorization Header with every request.
+One is the default and the other one is an authenticated one that sends a specific `Authorization` Header with every request.

-With a factory method you can do exactly this.
+Without the pattern you are forced to define the logic for what client to use in every location that requires the `HttpClient`.
+Or you define a central place, that creates a HttpClient for you, depending on a specific business logic.

+Take a look at the following example.
 ```typescript
 interface HttpClient {
     send(method: string, url: string, headers: any): Promise<any>;